-SC 433 Health Communication(3)Current issues in delivery of health care, practitioner/patient relationships, the role government agencies in health care, dissemination of health care information.
-Three per week.
-Offered as needed. e of private and SC 434 Principles of Leadership (3) Study of the phenomenon of leadership, leadership styles, and leadership techni parliamentary procedures and other strategies of control and influence.
-Three hour week. iques, including SC 435 Advanced Public Address (3) Study, criticism, and application of the principles and forms of public communication lectures, sermons, argumentation, and debate in a variety of public forums.
-Three per week.
-Offered as needed. such as oratory, SC 436 Black Rhetoric (3) Analysis of rhetorical strategies used by Black Americans to influence agitation an policy; emphasis on social, economic, and political developments in twentieth centur hours of lecture per week. d control public SC 438 Organizational Structure and Communication Behavior (3) Analysis of the interdependence of organizational goals and communication bel standpoint of those who must recognize, understand, or design communication syste of lecture per week. havior from the SC 450 Problems in Speech Communication(3)Problems of current concern in speech communication; topics vary according to tim May be repeated as topics change.
+Health Communication

+Study of linguistic and rhetorical patterns of major ethnic and socioeconomic groups in urban areas.

+SC 433

+Current issues in delivery of health care, practitioner/patient relationships, the role of private and government agencies in health care, dissemination of health care information.
 Three hours of lecture per week.
-Offered as needed e and instructor.
+Offered as needed.

+SC 434 Principles of Leadership

+Study of the phenomenon of leadership, leadership styles, and leadership techniques, including parliamentary procedures and other strategies of control and influence.
+Three hours of lecture per week.

+SC 435 Advanced Public Address

+Study, criticism, and application of the principles and forms of public communication such as oratory, lectures, sermons, argumentation, and debate in a variety of public forums.
+Three hours of lecture per week.
+Offered as needed.

+SC 436 Black Rhetoric

+Analysis of rhetorical strategies used by Black Americans to influence agitation and control public policy; emphasis on social, economic, and political developments in twentieth century rhetoric.
+Three hours of lecture per week.

+SC 438 Organizational Structure and Communication Behavior

+Analysis of the interdependence of organizational goals and communication behavior from the standpoint of those who must recognize, understand, or design communication systems.
+Three hours of lecture per week.

+SC 450 Problems in Speech Communication

+Problems of current concern in speech communication; topics vary according to time and instructor.
+May be repeated as topics change.
+Three hours of lecture per week.
+Offered as needed.